yaliu8/portfolioupdate/README.md

 -themeforest

 Known issues
-- not all the information is accurate (e.g. awares won, etc, these are just placeholders)
+- not all the information is accurate (e.g. awards won, etc, these are just placeholders)